 Skills Desired: We are looking for applicants who are engaged learners, take pride in their work, have good communication skills, self-motivation, and an interest in all aspects of food from growing to cooking and eating.
 Some previous experience on a commercial farm is highly recommended -- this may take the form of previous farm internships or even just a couple days volunteering on a commercial farm.
 Experience with physical labor or intense outdoor activity is important.
 Our bodies are our primary tools on the farm.
 You need to be both physically and mentally fit to enjoy the challenges of farm life and meet them with determination and levity.
 When these qualities are in place, our work is so fun and rewarding!
 Hands-on learning is a given on a farm, but the ability to learn from listening is very valuable as a lot of information is conveyed verbally through instruction in the field or morning meetings.
 Over the years we've found that those who flourish the most on our farm tend to have or develop a strong interest in food and cooking (this gives a full appreciation for the work you're doing here!).
 Unfortunately, we cannot accommodate pets.
 Couples can apply, though our housing is only comfortable for a single person, so you can expect to be assigned separate, but adjacent houses.

-Meals: The farm crew (four apprentices, farmers, grandparents, and kids) shares regular meals together (~1/week).
+Meals: We prepare one meal each week for the whole crew.
 You prepare other meals in your own kitchen or with other apprentices.
 Vegetables from the farm are available as well as food staples (flour, rice, beans, oats...).
 A farm credit for up to $150 of pork is also offered.
 Most meals are prepared in your own kitchen with periodic potlucks, or shared meals throughout the season.

 Preferred method of Contact: Email